PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 ![replit landing page](/Assets/replit_landing_page.png)

-Click the three lines to open a sidebar.
-In the sidebar there is a blue button that says "`+ New repl`", click it and you will see a popup like this.
+Click the plus button in the top right, and you will see a popup like this.

 ![replit new repl](/Assets/replit_new_repl.png)

-Select the Python programming language and click create repl.
+Select "Python" for the programming language and click create repl.
 You will be welcomed by Replit's in browser code editor.

 ![replit ide](/Assets/replit_ide.png)